ericmichalski/Engine-Games-and-Art/Unreal Engine/TheFlight/README.md

-The Flight is the first game I have constructed completely by myself within Unreal Engine 4.
+The Flight is the first horror game I have constructed completely by myself within Unreal Engine 4.